Ddalfred2020/solutions/README.md

 #### 2025-18-04

-- planning a video on gittube on youtube soon
+- planning a video on gittube on youtube soon, next month.